rust-lang/rust/src/doc/tutorial.md

-The path you give to `use` is per default global, meaning relative to the crate root, no matter how deep the module hierarchy is, or whether the module body it's written in is contained in its own file (remember: files are irrelevant).
+The path you give to `use` is per default global, meaning relative to the crate root, no matter how deep the module hierarchy is, or whether the module body it's written in is contained in its own file.
+(Remember: files are irrelevant.)

-This is different to other languages, where you often only find a single import construct that combines the semantic of `mod foo;` and `use`-statements, and which tend to work relative to the source file or use an absolute file path
+This is different from other languages, where you often only find a single import construct that combines the semantic of `mod foo;` and `use`-statements, and which tend to work relative to the source file or use an absolute file path
-- Rubys `require` or C/C++'s `#include` come to mind.
+- Ruby's `require` or C/C++'s `#include` come to mind.

 However, it's also possible to import things relative to the module of the `use`-statement:
 Adding a `super::` in front of the path will start in the parent module,